 See my simple tips below for selecting, preparing, and arranging the vegetables, plus a variety of dip recipes that are so good no one will know they're healthy and allergy-friendly!

-Creating a beautiful veggie tray that your guests will actually want to eat comes down to four key factors:
+Creating a beautiful veggie tray that your guests will actually want to eat comes down to a few key things:

 For most of us, when we think of a veggie tray our minds usually go straight to raw vegetables.
 But including blanched veggies (that are especially tough or fibrous when raw) is perfectly acceptable, too.